-Fugitive US intelligence leaker Edward Snowden is not afraid and has no regrets about his revelations of US surveillance programs, the reporter who first published the secret documents said Wednesday.
+Fugitive US intelligence leaker Edward Snowden is not afraid and has no regrets about his revelations of US espionage activities, the reporter who first published the secret documents said Wednesday.

 Glenn Greenwald, an American journalist for Britain's Guardian newspaper, also said in an interview with AFP that Venezuela seems like a "logical" asylum destination for Snowden.

-"He's anxious about the next step..but feels really good about the debate he provoked," said Greenwald, adding he had spoken with Snowden on Tuesday.
+"He's anxious about the next step... but feels really good about the debate he provoked," said Greenwald.

-"He's very calm, without any fear and definitely happy about the choices that he made," said the journalist, who lives in Rio.
+"He's very calm, without any fear and definitely happy about the choices that he made," said the journalist, who lives in Rio de Janeiro.

 Currently stranded in Moscow, Snowden has applied for asylum in more than two dozen countries in a bid to evade US espionage charges over his disclosure of US initiatives to gather Internet and phone data.